mattrobertson14/IT441-Stop-Light/README.md

 ---

 **Disclaimer**
 _This project was made for a class at Brigham Young University.
 This was a class assignment with certain parameters to be met.
-This is not a project that has a real life application in it's current state.
+This is not a project that has a real life application in its current state.
 This code is also not meant for production and has not been fully optimized._